 And because of OMMA’s lenient regulations around the growing of cannabis, the Oklahoma market is a prime target for black-market sales, at the very least until the database for marijuana-related sales and purchases will be officialized.

-State Representatives Take Action
+State Representatives Take Action on New OMMA Laws

 This legality gap has not gone unnoticed by the state’s lawmakers.
 Oklahoma state representatives intend to work together with OMMA in order to improve upon the medical marijuana laws and regulations currently in place.